Publications

 Warning Signs of Emerging Corn Rootworm Bt Resistance

-Early detection of corn rootworm resistance to Bt corn will reduce the risks of economic loss and will help promote the long-term sustainability of this technology for rootworm management in your area.
+Early detection of corn rootworm resistance to Bt corn will reduce the risks of economic loss and will help promote the sustainability of this technology for rootworm management in your area.

 Chemical Control